PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 ## Requirements
-To get an overview of all needed funcionality, a basic list of use-cases was written.
+To get an overview of all needed functionality, a basic list of use-cases was written.

 - user login
 - user registration? (or admin dashboard)